 8. Which elements influence their purchasing decision-making process?
 Audiense got you covered.

-9. Online habit: what is the amount of time spent online on various devices or apps like WhatsApp, Twitter, Pinterest, Reddit, Linked In and many more.
+9. Online habits: what is the amount of time spent online on various devices or apps like WhatsApp, Twitter, Pinterest, Reddit, Linked In and many more.

 Essentially, based on the results, your target audience that frequently follows the account @thisisdare on Twitter, in the United Kingdom, also follows Rethink, a creative agency in Canada, is interested in travels (48%) and finance (46%), watches CBS (11%) and ESPN (10%), buys from famous brands (50%) and trust friends and family (36%) advise when it comes to deciding what to buy.